-18.A.2.b. - Promotional Only - When requested by the Administrative Authority and approved by the State Court Administrator, or designee, a position which requires Colorado Judicial Department experience may be designated and announced as promotional only, in which case only a person who is currently employed by the Judicial Department, either in a classified or contract position, or who is eligible for reemployment shall be considered.
+17.A.2.a.
+Internal Only within the Judicial Department When requested by the Administrative Authority and approved by the State Court Administrator, or designee, a position which requires Colorado Judicial Department experience may be designated and announced as "Internal only within the Judicial Department", in which case only a person who is currently employed by the Judicial Department, either in a classified or contract position, or who is eligible for reemployment shall be considered.